andyrj/post-js/README.md

 The main thing this package does not plan to have support for that is in mobx-state-tree would be the runtime type system.

-* NOTE: test suite is in the works will be aiming for 100% coverage eventually...
 * NOTE: snapshot/patch/restore type functionality are not yet added, but will be shortly... (will be adding example youtube video of redux-devtools integrating with this library once that these are added)

 Install